shaikhadil00/Voice-Gen-Ai/README.md

 Open YouTube

-I want to watch a movie
+I want to watch a movie (select a movie it recommend accordingly)

 Check my balance